 Single-match tickets are often the best way to attend a game if you are not lucky enough to currently possess an AC Milan season ticket at the San Siro.

-In almost every AC Milan fixture, there is a general sale window, usually after season ticket holders have booked their seats.
-That means that AC Milan tickets are relatively easy to acquire compared to other European clubs of similar stature.
+In almost every AC Milan fixture, a general sales window is available after season ticket holders have booked their seats.
+That means AC Milan tickets are relatively easy to book compared to other European clubs of similar stature.

 For the 2025/26 season, single-match tickets for Milan will be priced at a minimum of €9.
 Stay tuned for updates on additional pricing categories based on seating location within San Siro and the age of supporters.